-Mrs. Viola Brown and other Mt.
-Blanco Community club members held their Valentine banquet at the new Lighthouse Electric party room on Friday night.
-Eighteen guests attended the social which is a community tradition.
+Brown and other Mt. y club members held banquet at the new tric party room on ighteen guests attended hich is a community

-Mrs. Robert Pyle has been painting at her house this week.
+Pyle has been painting at

-Joe Mack and Sherry Tillson came by the Riley Teague's house for supper Saturday night.
-A few minutes later Mr. Earl Bishop and his granddaughter, Gail Howard of Lubbock dropped in and sat down for supper too.
-Then Mrs. Georgia Finley came in for a visit and they invited her to join them around the table, all having a good time together.
-Mr. Earl Bishop is staying by himself with Lupe, his nurse, checking on him twice a week.
+Sherry Tillson came by que's house for supper A few minutes later Mr. nd his granddaughter.
+Lubbock dropped in and supper too.
+Then Mrs. came in for a visit and to join them around the ng a good time together. hop is staying by himself nurse, checking on him

-Mr. and Mrs. Wayne Battey of Paris, Texas, have been in Floydada this past week.
-They visited Mr. and Mrs. Willey Bunch Thursday morning.
+Wayne Battey of Paris. en in Floydada this past ted Mr. and Mrs. Willey

-Mrs. Roy Fawver played 84 with her group at Mrs. William Mayo's Wednesday.
-Sunday, Mr. and Mrs. Carlton Fawver took Flora to Plainview for lunch and then on a Sunday drive over around the north part of Floyd County, all of which she enjoyed immensely.
+Fawver played 84 with her William Mayo's Wednes-Mr. and Mrs. Carlton Flora to Plainview for lunch and then on a Sunday drive over around the north part of Floyd County, all of which she enjoyed immensely.
 Her daughter, Evelyn Golightly, and granddaughter Linda Hall of Clovis called her a Valentine wish this week.